Narotam-Mishra/react-query-learning/ReadMe.txt

 ## Lec 22 - Query Invalidation (3:38)

-# we want to automatically refetch superheroes query as soon as the mutation succeeds.
+# If we want to automatically refetch superheroes query as soon as the mutation succeeds.
 We can do so using query invalidation.

 # Steps to implement query invalidation :-
 1).
 Get hold of the QueryClient instance,